WoltjenLab/MHcut/README.md

 ## Usage

-	python MHcut.py -var NCBI_Variation_Viewer_data_uniq.tsv -ref hg38.fa -debug -vout MHcut-NCBI-chrX.tsv -gout MHcut-NCBI-chrX-guides.tsv > MHcut-NCBI-chrX.log
+	python MHcut.py -var NCBI_Variation_Viewer_data_uniq.tsv -ref hg38.fa -out MHcut-NCBI-chrX

+The required parameters are:

 - *-var* a TAB delimited file starting with chr/start/end columns and then whatever else (e.g. rsid, gene).
+The first row contains the column names.
-- *-ref* a fasta file with the reference genome (indexed).
+- *-ref* a fasta file with the reference genome.
+It must be indexed and prepared for Blast (see previous section).
+- *-out* the prefix for the output files (TSV files).

+Other optional parameters:

 - *-minvarL* the minimum length for a variant to be considered.
 Default is 4.
 - *-maxvarL* the maximum length for a variant to be considered.
 Default is 50.
 - *-minMHL* the minimum length of the MH.
 Default is 3.
 - *-maxTail* the maximum distance betweem the MHs and a PAM cut to be considered valid.
 Currently default at 20.
 Relevant for large variants.
-- *-debug* prints a "cartoon" version for each variant.
-- *-vout* the name of the "variant" output file (TSV files).
-- *-gout* the name of the "guide" output file (TSV files).

 ## Output

 ### The "variant" file

-The "variant" file has one line per input variant with information about the MH found and if a valid PAM cut is available or not.
+Named `PREFIX-variants.tsv`, the "variant" file  has one line per input variant with information about the MH found and if a valid PAM cut is available or not.

 Currently the columns of the output are: